-As a business consultant travel comes hand in hand.
-More often than not it means very early starts and living out of a suitcase, but every so often comes the opportunity to explore a new city.
-Luckily for me, I was asked to travel to Sweden for 4 days, a great opportunity to extend my stay and spend the weekend.
-And as a fan-girl of Nordic-Noir dramas with the likes of The Bridge, The Killing, Jordskott and 2 episodes into the new Norwegian drama Occupied currently showing on Sky Arts, the city of Stockholm didn’t let me down.
+Lucky me was asked to travel to Sweden for 4 days on business, so of course I extended my stay for the weekend.
+And, as a fan-girl of Nordic-Noir dramas with the likes of The Bridge, The Killing, Jordskott and 2 episodes into the new Norwegian drama Occupied currently showing on Sky Arts, the city of Stockholm didn’t let me down.

 Exploring by foot:

 In my opinion, there’s no better way to explore a city and get a feel for a place than on foot.
 Having had a couple of drinks and a very Swedish dinner in the financial district on the Friday evening, we decided to explore the old districts of Stockholm the following day.

 Having put on some comfy and warm snow boots (although much to our disappointment there was a lack of snow this weekend), we started our walk from Central Station, heading towards Gamla Stan, over the Vasabron with a quick detour to the small Islet of Riddarholmen, host to some 17th century palaces and a statue of Stockholm’s founder, Birger Jarl.

 Gamla Stan on paper looks small, but riddled with intertwining cobbled pedestrian streets and back to back old, wonky colourful houses and churches, it is one of the largest and best preserved medieval city centres in Europe and very much the place to get lost and enjoy your surroundings.